StephenGunn/directus-typeforge/DEVELOPMENT.md

 Directus schema snapshots and generates corresponding TypeScript type definitions optimized for use with the Directus SDK.

+## How It Works

+TypeForge analyzes your Directus schema through the schema snapshot, extracting collection information, field definitions, and relationship mappings:

+1. **Schema Reading:** Fetches the schema from a file or live Directus instance using `/schema/snapshot` endpoint
+2. **Collection Registration:** Identifies collections and determines their ID types
+3. **Relationship Analysis:** Detects relationships between collections (M2O, O2M, M2M, M2A)
+4. **Type Generation:** Creates TypeScript interfaces for each collection
+5. **Field Type Mapping:** Maps Directus field types to appropriate TypeScript types
+6. **System Collection Handling:** Properly processes Directus system collections
+7. **Root Type Creation:** Generates a root interface that includes all collections with appropriate types

+## Implementation Notes

+Directus TypeForge works directly with Directus schema snapshots instead of relying on OpenAPI.
+This approach:

+- Works with any Directus instance
+- Provides accurate type information through direct schema access
+- Simplifies relationship detection
+- Removes unnecessary dependencies
+- Sets defaults optimized for the Directus SDK

+The tool processes the schema snapshot to extract collections, fields, and relationships, then generates TypeScript interfaces that reflect your Directus data model.

 ## Project Structure

 ```